-Along with the snug upper, you also get the full-length Boost midsole which delivers responsive and durable cushioning.
-And the Continental rubber outsole which lasts a long time.
+Along with the snug upper, you also get the full-length Boost midsole that delivers responsive and durable cushioning.
+And the Continental rubber outsole that lasts a long time.

-One of adidas’s more credible performance trainers, this lightweight and speed-friendly running shoe’s narrow upper creates a secure fit quality.
+One of adidas’s credible performance trainers, this lightweight and speed-friendly running shoe’s narrow upper has a secure fit.

-No ‘B’ width required here; the very nature of shoes in this category calls for a snug fit, and that’s what the Boston delivers.
+A ‘B’ width isn’t required here; the very nature of shoes in this category calls for a snug fit.
+And that’s what the Boston delivers.

 The New Balance 1400V6 is one of our favorite road-racers.
 The Revlite midsole feels fast while offering a cushioned layer for protection from the road.

-As with most racers, the mesh upper has a secure fit which suits runners with narrow feet.
+As with most racers, the mesh upper has a secure fit that suits runners with narrow feet.